lxqt/qterminal/README.md

 ### Binary packages

-QTerminal is provided by all major Linux distributions like [Arch Linux](https://www.archlinux.org/packages/?q=qterminal), Debian (as of Debian stretch), Fedora and openSUSE.
+Official binary packages are provided by all major Linux and BSD distributions.
-Just use the distributions' package managers to search for string `qterminal`.
+Just use your package manager to search for string `qterminal`.

 ### Translation